Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

 \section{Solving Single-Instance Multi-Label Problems through MIML Transformation}

-The previous sections show that when we have access to the raw objects and are able to represent ambiguous objects as MIML examples, using the MIML framework is beneficial.
-However, in many practical tasks we are given observational data where each ambiguous object has already been represented by a single instance, and we do not have access to the raw objects.
-In such case, we cannot capture more information from the raw objects using the MIML representation.
+The previous sections show that when we have access to the real objects and are able to represent complicated objects as MIML examples, using the MIML framework is beneficial.
+However, in many practical tasks we are given observational data where each object has already been represented by a single instance, and we do not have access to the real objects.
+In such case, we cannot capture more information from the real objects using the MIML representation.
 Even in this situation, however, MIML is still useful.
 Here we propose the \textsc{InsDif} (i.e., INStance DIFferentiation) algorithm which transforms single-instance multi-label examples into MIML examples to exploit the power of MIML.